Nevada City’s 5th Annual

 Why a soapbox derby?
 Our community is filled with hills, and amazingly talented individuals.
 A soapbox derby is a fun event that is GREEN!
 It is a GRAVITY POWERED event, fueled only by the creativity and imagination of the participants!

 Who can participate?
 Participation will be limited to 42 teams of adults.
 The entry fee for each team will be $200, non-refundable and due prior to the race.
-Registration will take place on January 19th at Matteo’s Public in Nevada City, CA. Details will be available on the website by January 1st.
-After the slots are filled, a waiting list will be created.
+Registration will take place on January 25th at Ol’ Republic Brewery in Nevada City, CA. After the slots are filled, a waiting list will be created.
 Teams will enter one of two categories, Art or Speed.
 Awards will be given out in each category.
 Each team will be assigned a number.
 Each team will consist of a minimum of three adults.
 Each vehicle will be required to have no more than two drivers, a pit crew, and at least one “volunteer”.
 The volunteer must arrive early and work during the entire event.
 With a full field of 42 vehicles, this will provide for an immediate volunteer base of at least 42 volunteers.
 Failure to provide a volunteer will result in disqualification.

 Course Description: The course will run down Nimrod Street from near the crest of the hill (just below the Gracie Road intersection) to the end of Nimrod Street (at the junction with Park Avenue) in Nevada City.
 The event will use the entire street, requiring road closure during the race.
 Ingress and egress for residents will be limited, but available between races on a predetermined schedule.
 We expect each race to last less than 3 minutes.
 The entire course is approximately 0.49 miles in length.